Interstate 494: Route description

 The exit numbering of I-494 is unusual in that it begins at the Minnesota River heading westbound (between Eagan and Bloomington) and continues clockwise around the entire beltway, continuing clockwise onto I-694.
 The last exit east of the Minnesota River is exit 71 to Pilot Knob Road.
-The first exit west of the river is exit 1A, which grants access to eastbound Minnesota State Highway 5 (MN 5) and Minneapolis–Saint Paul International Airport.
+The first exit west of the river is exit 1A, which grants access to eastbound State Highway 5 (MN 5) and Minneapolis–Saint Paul International Airport.
 The most significant landmark on the length of I-494 is Mall of America, just south of the intersection of I-494 and MN 77.

 Legally, the route of I-494 is defined as part of unmarked legislative route 393 in Minnesota Statutes § 161.12(5).
 I-494 is not marked with this legislative number along the actual highway.

 History

 Construction on I-494 first began in the late 1950s, and it was finally completed in 1985.
 With the most recent expansion completed in November 2016 in Plymouth, I-494 is now at least three lanes in each direction for its entire route.

-A major reconstruction/widening project of I-494 was completed in late 2006 between US Highway 212 (US 212)/MN 5 in Eden Prairie and Carlson Parkway at Minnetonka–Plymouth.
+A major reconstruction/widening project of I-494 was completed in late 2006 between US Highway 212/State Highway 5 (US 212/MN 5) in Eden Prairie and Carlson Parkway at Minnetonka–Plymouth.
 There were plans for up to six lanes in each direction for parts of I-494 in Bloomington, but the majority of the city only sees four lanes and sees five in only two spots: eastbound at the East Bush Lake Road exit and further eastbound at the point where I-494 and MN 5 separate from each other.

 Expansion of the Wakota Bridge between Newport and South St. Paul over the Mississippi River was completed in mid-2010.
 The bridge is named so because it connects Washington and Dakota counties.
 Near the end of this effort, I-494 was widened from two to three lanes in each direction between Lake Road and I-94 in Woodbury.